 Comment: Two commenters who expressed strong support for the rule objected to use of the term “addictive drugs.”
 One respondent was concerned that the terminology conveys stigma.
-Another objected to categorizing substitution medications like buprenorphine as addictive drugs because once a patient is stabilized on these medications, the patient no long meets DSM-IV criteria for substance dependence.
+Another objected to categorizing substitution medications like buprenorphine as addictive drugs Start Printed Page 62429because once a patient is stabilized on these medications, the patient no long meets DSM-IV criteria for substance dependence.

 Response: We appreciate the comments and are mindful that terms conveying stigma create barriers to care.
 The exact language used in the proposed rule was derived from the existing regulatory language prohibiting coverage “when one addictive drug is substituted for another.”
 We have carefully considered terminology as a result of these comments and conclude it would be appropriate to replace “addictive drugs” in 32 CFR 199.4(e)(11) with “the substitution of a therapeutic drug with addictive potential for a drug of addiction” as a more neutral term that accurately describes substitution medications.
 To clarify the comment about DSM-IV diagnostic criteria for substance dependence, six treatment specifiers addressing the treatment recovery process are listed under the “Substance Dependence” section in the DSM-IV, including “On Agonist Therapy.”
 This specifier accurately describes the status of one whose substance use disorder is in a state of remission while on the agent during a specific phase of treatment recovery.